-There is a tie this week for second least expensive unit to hit the market.
-The first is a one-bedroom, one-bathroom co-op at 3115 Broadway in Manhattanville.
-Warburg Realty is representing the unit, which is listed for $219,000.
+The second least expensive unit to hit the market this week is a one-bathroom studio co-op at 555 Kappock Street in the Spuyten Duyvil neighborhood of the Bronx.
+ReMax’s Ellen Rosen is representing the 500-square-foot unit, which is listed for $95,000.

 COMPANIES AND PEOPLE